dupgit/sauvegarde/README.md

 * 0.0.4  [06.09.2015] new serveur url to post a bunch of hashs and associated data.
 Clean the answer list of needed hashs to avoid having duplicated hashs into it.
+* 0.0.5  [04.10.2015] fanotify's code reviewed.
+Avoid having one entire file in memory.

 ## Manual